What are the main challenges manufacturers face with digital product catalogs?

 Features & Capabilities

-What integrations does Hygraph offer for manufacturing product catalogs?
+What integrations does Hygraph support for manufacturers?

 How long does it take to implement Hygraph for a manufacturing website?